 ABOUT MOTHERS MAKING A CHANGE

-One of more than a dozen programs operated by the Cobb and Douglas Counties Community Service Boards (CSBs), a mental, behavioral, and developmental health agency serving Georgia’s Cobb, Douglas, and Cherokee Counties, Mothers Making a Change (MMAC) provides residential and outpatient substance abuse treatment for pregnant women and women with children under the age of 18 and pregnant women, which makes it part of the 75 (25.7 percent) of Georgia treatment centers that offer specialized services for pregnant women.
+One of more than a dozen programs operated by the Cobb and Douglas Counties Community Service Boards (CSBs), a mental, behavioral, and developmental health agency serving Georgia’s Cobb, Douglas, and Cherokee Counties, Mothers Making a Change (MMAC) provides residential and outpatient substance abuse treatment for women with children under the age of 18 and pregnant women, which makes it part of the 75 (25.7 percent) of Georgia treatment centers that offer specialized services for pregnant women.

 TREATMENT & ASSESSMENT

 According to its website, MMAC offers both therapeutic interventions and treatments designed to help women in recovery function independently and contribute to society.
 Offerings include individual and group therapy*, life skills on parenting and independent living, supportive employment services, G.E.D programming, and case management services.
-Family preservation services and family education and counseling are also available.
+Family counseling, preservation services, and family education are also available.

 Where necessary, nursing assessments, medication management, and referrals for prenatal care are provided.